kidandcat/golang-node/README.md

 # golang-node
 Execute Go code from NodeJS

 Golang code compiles so fast, but may be not worth if the Go program task is not too intensive for NodeJS.
 In the other case, if you need to make a high intensive task, you may want to do it in Go.
-For example, this package has been used for

 ## Requirements